 A click on [Result] produces a chart and a performance report with portfolio analysis for the previous [Test].
 Chart and report are stored in the Log folder and displayed in Zorro's image viewer and text editor.
 The chart is a plain .png image file; its properties, colors, and curves can be defined in the script.
 The report is a simple .txt file.
 Both chart and report can be easily posted to websites or imported in documents.
 Additionally, the equity or balance curves from test or training are exported to a *.dbl file and can be further evaluated with third party software, f.i. an R data analysis package.

 In [Trade] mode the performance report is part of the .htm status report.
 It can be displayed in a web browser and is updated every minute.
 It also contains a list of all open and pending trades, as well as any specific information that is printed by the script.

 A chart example:

 By default, the chart shows equity and drawdown profiles, the price curve, and the trades of the asset selected with the [Asset] scrollbox.
 Elements can be removed from the chart by setting their corresponding Color parameters to 0.
 Trade entry and exit points are marked with green or red dots for winning or losing trades.
 The blue equity profile is summed up from the whole portfolio and is averaged over all oversampling cycles.
 If Capital is invested, it adds to the equity curve dependent on PlotMode settings.
 The red spikes below are the drawdown profile (the "underwater equity").
 On large scales the price curve is displayed with candles.
 The size and scale of the chart can be set up with plot parameters (click [Test] again when the script was changed).
-The price curve and the displayed trades can be selected with the [Assets] scrollbox before clicking [Result].
+The price curve with the displayed trades can be selected with the [Assets] scrollbox before clicking [Result].
 The equity curve is always from the sum of all trades of the portfolio.
 The number of bars per chart can be limited with the PlotBars variable.